 This was followed by conducting a comparative analysis of the case studies.
 The WP8 team contextualised their case studies by mapping the governance structures and accountability relations (including the role played by different types of accountability and the significance of ICT) in the analysed initiatives.
 The results of the comparative analysis draw attention to key points relevant for researchers and practitioners working in similar collaborative arrangements.
 The recommendations are presented in a research report and touch upon i.a. the effects of quantifiable performance indicators, developing standardized routines for account-giving between the actors in the collaboration, the need for resources in order to ensure accountability and engaged reception.
 See D8.2 Long-term Unemployment Collaborations in Five Countries: Challenges and Lessons Learned.

-An important part of the WP8 team’s work is designing and testing criteria-based assessment indicators and tools to measure the legitimacy of different collaborative initiatives.
-The assessment will primarily look into arrangements connected to co-creation of public policies and services, with inclusion of private stakeholders and citizens.
-The indicators will be integrated in the Collaboration Monitor – an online self-assessment tool enabling the practitioners engaged in collaborative arrangements to gauge their performance in legitimacy and efficiency (see also Work Package 9 - Effects of Collaboration for Government Efficiency) and compare good practices in innovative collaboration connected to service delivery and policy design.
+An important part of the WP8 team’s work was designing and testing criteria-based assessment indicators and tools to measure the legitimacy of different collaborative initiatives.
+The assessment primarily looked into arrangements connected to co-creation of public policies and services, with inclusion of private stakeholders and citizens.
+The indicators were integrated in the Collaboration Monitor – an online self-assessment tool enabling the practitioners engaged in collaborative arrangements to gauge their performance in legitimacy and efficiency (see also Work Package 9 - Effects of Collaboration for Government Efficiency) and compare good practices in innovative collaboration connected to service delivery and policy design.